 Let's go outside!
-You can celebrate the 50th anniversary of Earth Day by exploring your own backyard.
+You can celebrate Earth Day by exploring your own backyard.
 Here are five ways you can discover nature right outside your door!

 1. Create a backyard field guide